History of YouTube TV in Timeline

 YouTube TV

-December 2021: YouTube TV Dispute with Disney
+December 2021: YouTube TV in contract dispute with Disney

 In January 2023, MLB Network was removed from YouTube TV because they failed to reach a contract renewal agreement.